Government-Sponsored Enterprise Debt Securities

 As GSE securities evolve and become more complex, investors should have a clear understanding of risks and benefits before investing.

-Market prices of fixed income securities may be affected by several risks, including without limitation: interest rate risk - a rise (fall) in interest rates may reduce (increase) the value of your investment, default or credit risk - the issuer’s ability to make interest and principal payments, and liquidity risk - the inability to sell bonds promptly prior to maturity with minimal loss of principal.
+Market prices of fixed income securities may be affected by several risks, which include but are not limited to: interest rate risk - a rise (fall) in interest rates may reduce (increase) the market value, default or credit risk - the issuer’s ability to make interest and principal payments, and liquidity risk - the ability to buy (or sell) bonds in an efficient manner at a fair market price.

 For a detailed explanation of GSE securities-specific risks and those of fixed income in general, please read What you need to know about the risks of bond investing and Factors That Affect Prices of Fixed Income Securities.